youqad/Neurorobotics_Reinforcement-Learning/Lab_Reinforcement_Learning.md

 **NB**: in this question, for convenience

 - we'll call a state out of which the transition function is non-deterministic a *stochastic state*
-- we'll use the old reward, which amounts to zero everywhere except on state $15$ when the robot doesn't move (in which case it is set to be $1$)
+- we'll use the old reward function, which amounts to zero everywhere except on state $15$ when the robot doesn't move (in which case it is set to be $1$)

 To implement stochastic transitions, we use the first state and the seventh state as examples, with the following code (having non-deterministic transitions for every state overcomplicate things: one state with non-deterministic transitions is enough to have a good idea of what's going on):